lloydadrl-aws/nihongo-interpreter/README.md

 channels = 1
 silence_duration = 5
 ```

-* Note: You should check other variables inside config.toml and insert necessary data. *
+*Note: You should check other variables inside config.toml and insert necessary info.*

 ### 3. Set Up a Isolated Virtual Environment (venv)
 ```bash